pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 - `STEPS-FROM-IVS-TEMPLATE`: The steps to execute to scan the list of the container images.
 See [IVS samples](ivs-custom-samples.hbs.md) for commonly used samples.
 To pass `spec.image` and `scanResults.location` to `args`, you can use `{image}` and `{output}` respectively.
 Please be aware that these interpolation variables differ from the ones currently used in the IVS (`$(params.image)` and `$(params.scan-results-path)`).

 > **Note** Special attention should be paid to the scanning runtime, the scan frequency and the configured deadline.
-Setting `RAN-INTERVAL` and `CREATED-INTERVAL` to a large number of days increases the scanning runtime.
+Setting `RAN-INTERVAL` and `CREATED-INTERVAL` to a large number of days can increase the number of images scanned, and in turn, the scanning runtime.
 If the scan runtime is greater than the `CRON-SCHEDULE` frequency, the scans will start to queue up.
 VMware recommends running the scan once every 24 hours at a time when your cluster load is low.